International Ear Care Day Makes Listening Safe

 If you are looking for ways to help commemorate International Ear Day, start by turning down the volume on your personal music player, or shutting it off altogether for the day.
 You could talk to your friends and family about acceptable levels of noise they should be expose to, and encourage them to wear ear plugs when attending loud concerts or visiting noisy venues.

 Another way to mark the occasion could be to schedule an appointment to learn more about your hearing health.
-Click here or call 1800 340 631 to book a FREE hearing check-up with your local HEARINGLife clinic.
+Click here or call 1800 340 631 to book a no cost* hearing check-up with your local HEARINGLife clinic.